amin0075/CircuLearn/README.md

 ## Usage

-- **Explore Sections**: Navigate through different sections like "Basic Concepts," "Gates," and "Final Step" using the sidebar or top menu.
+- **Explore Sections**: Navigate through different sections like "Basic Concepts", "Boolean Algebra", "Gates", and "Final Step" using the sidebar or top menu.
 - **Take the Quiz**: After going through the learning material, head over to the "Final Step" to complete the quiz.
 - **Provide Feedback**: Help improve the app by submitting feedback after completing the quiz.
 - **Use the Simulator**: After completing the final step, explore the simulator to build and experiment with your own logic circuits.